Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Results

-Based on the final results, we can see that the absorption energy corresponding to $3A_2 \rightarrow 3E$ from the QMC simulations overestimates the experimental value by $\sim 200$ meV, with an errorbar of $100$ meV.
+After infinite-size extrapolation and backflow correction, the absorption energy corresponding to $3A_2 \rightarrow 3E$ from the QMC simulations overestimates the experimental value by $\sim 200$ meV, with an errorbar of $100$ meV.
 The vertical excitation energy results of the singlets are overestimating more when compared to experiment, but it should be noted that the singlet-to-singlet transition, known from experiments to be $1.19$ eV, is correct within the errorbars.
-Therefore the measurable quantities are well repeated by QMC.

-The singlet energies are overestimated more than the energy of the $3E$ triplet state.
-It is very probable that the cancellation of fixed-node errors is not as strong in vertical excitation energies $\Delta_{1A1}$ and $\Delta_{1E}$ as in $\Delta_{3E}$, as the singlets consist of different determinants than the $S_z=1$ ground state that is used in results of Fig. \ref{figure: results, extrapolations and backflow}.
-Also the determinants are constructed from different orbitals for the singlet (S.R.) and the triplet (S.U.) states.
+It is possible that the cancellation of fixed-node errors is not as large in vertical excitation energies $\Delta_{1A_1}$ and $\Delta_{1E}$ as in $\Delta_{3E}$, as the singlets may have stronger multireference character than the ground state triplet, as found in \cite{chen2023} for the $1E$ state.
+This could explain the larger overestimation of the excitation for the singlets.
+On the other hand, we found the overestimation of the excitation energy of the $3E$ state comparable to the overestimation of the singlet energies when S.R. orbitals were used (results with HSE06 S.R. orbitals in Fig. \ref{figure: 64 atom multiplet results} (a) and (b)).
+Hence further optimization schemes for the singlet orbitals could be inspected to reduce the nodal surface errors of the singlet states.

-The use of backflow reduces nodal surface errors and improves the vertical excitation energies.
-Interestingly, the $S_z=0$-projection of the $3A_2$ state has the same orbitals and determinants as the singlet states, but its energy is corrected by the backflow to correspond exactly to the $S_z=1$-projection, as seen in Fig. \ref{figure: 64 atom multiplet results}.
-This could mean that, as backflow is not as efficient for the singlet energies, accurate energies for the singlets would require larger multideterminant expansions.